 - The camera and settings used to take the photo.

-2. Export your digital presentation as a PDF.
+4. Export the presentation as a PDF.

 File Naming Convention for Photography Module entries: